Bourgain's condition, sticky Kakeya, and new examples: Introduction

 \subsection{Sticky $\phi$-Kakeya sets, and a reduction to classical sticky Kakeya sets under Bourgain's condition}

 It was demonstrated in the series of landmark papers of Wang--Zahl \cite{wangZahlstickyKakeya, WangZahlAssouadKakeya, wangZahlKakeya} that the sticky Kakeya conjecture is true in $\R^3$, and that the Kakeya conjecture in $\R^3$ can be reduced to this sticky case.
 It is expected that the sticky Kakeya conjecture is true in higher dimensions, and that a general to sticky reduction is plausible in higher dimensions (see the discussion in \cite[Section 9]{guth2025introductionproofkakeyaconjecture}).
 Roughly speaking, a Kakeya set is sticky if it has a self-similar structure.
 This idea can be captured in different ways.
 In \cite{wangZahlstickyKakeya}, a Kakeya set $K \subset \R^n$ is said to be sticky if its set of (direction separated) lines has packing dimension $n-1$.
-However the general to sticky reduction in \cite{wangZahlKakeya} required one to study sets of tubes which are not necessarily direction separated, but instead only satisfy the \emph{convex Wolff axioms}.
-Correspondingly, a version of the sticky Kakeya conjecture in $\R^3$ involving the convex Wolff axioms was needed.
-This required a mild adjustment to the arguments in \cite{wangZahlstickyKakeya}, which appeared in \cite{WangZahlAssouadKakeya}.
+However the general to sticky reduction in \cite{wangZahlKakeya} requires one to study sets of tubes which are not necessarily direction separated, but instead only satisfy the Katz-Tao or Frostman convex Wolff axioms.
+Correspondingly, a version of the sticky Kakeya conjecture in $\R^3$ involving these conditions is needed (see \cite[Theorem 7.3]{guth2026streamlinedproofkakeyaset}), building off \cite{wangZahlstickyKakeya,WangZahlAssouadKakeya}.

 It seems plausible that the sticky case is also the enemy case for Conjecture \ref{conj: Bourgain Kakeya}.
-We choose to formalize stickiness for $\phi$-Kakeya sets by generalizing the definition in \cite{wangZahlstickyKakeya}, since it is more straightforward to write in general dimension.
-At least in $\R^3$, a suitable \emph{polynomial Wolff axiom} version, analogous to the \emph{convex Wolff axiom} version appearing in \cite{wangZahlKakeya} can be adapted, along with a corresponding version of Theorem \ref{thm: sticky reduction formal} below.
-We very briefly discuss this in Section \ref{subsec: future work}.
-To measure how closely $\phi$-curves pack together, we equip $\mathcal C(\phi)$ with the metric
+We formalize stickiness for $\phi$-Kakeya sets by generalizing the definition in \cite{wangZahlstickyKakeya}, since it is clear how to write it in general dimensions.
+Though at least in $\R^3$, a sticky $\phi$-Kakeya theorem corresponding to Frostman \emph{polynomial} Wolff axioms is true.
+We very briefly discuss and sketch this in Section \ref{subsec: future work}.